Village Improvement Project

 The revitalization of Crawford Lake’s Iroquoian Village is now entering its third phase with the revitalization of the Turtle and Wolf Clan Longhouses.
 The Turtle Clan Longhouse was constructed in 1984 and the Wolf Clan Longhouse was constructed in 1987.

-During the winter and spring of 2018, visitors to Crawford Lake will see construction activity taking place around these two longhouses.
+During the spring and summer of 2018, visitors to Crawford Lake will see construction activity taking place around these two longhouses.
 The work on the Turtle and Wolf Clan Longhouses is a renovation with upgrades and repairs to the roof, poles and floors to prolong the life of the longhouses and improve accessibility.

 Crawford Lake hosts more than 32,000 students a year from Halton school boards and throughout the GTA with education programs for students from kindergarten to Grade 12.
 The reconstructed 15th century Iroquoian Village is an interpretation of what life in the village may have been like over 600 years ago.